Customers who are looking for the best products and services near them want to find the answer fast through the Internet.

 # 4 Guide to local SEO: Write more localized content.

 In our discussion about prominence, we mentioned that one way to establish your prominence or popularity is by wiring localized content.
 Doing so is important for local SEO and we first listed it under a strategy for improving online prominence.

 You can’t underestimate the value of quality content as a local SEO strategy.
 You are in full control of what you are writing on your website so you can be pretty creative when it comes to what you write.
 You can give more value to your website visitors if you also offer local content that may interest them such as local events, attractions in the neighborhood, places to visit, and others.

 Be warned though that Google dislikes and penalizes “keyword stuffing.”
-Many business owners who run their own local SEO strategies make the mistake of stuffing keywords into their articles and blog posts, but instead of positive impact, the reverse happens.
+Many business owners who run their own Google Maps SEO strategies make the mistake of stuffing keywords into their articles and blog posts, but instead of positive impact, the reverse happens.
 Search engines, particularly Google, will see this as spammy behavior and demote the content and listings.

 A good local SEO strategy in connection with local content has to do with using the right keywords as naturally in your content as possible.
 Aside from the body, you can add keywords in the title, headings, descriptions and images for the best results.